 Medcalf’s case is strong.
 Senior US and other intelligence sources have warned that Pakistan’s nuclear arsenal could be in danger of falling into Taliban or al Qaeda hands if Pakistan’s nuclear security arrangements are not improved.
 Pakistan has yet to punish Abdul Qadeer Khan, the notorious physicist who headed the world’s most dangerous nuclear proliferation network.
 Khan has been released from house arrest despite uncontested evidence that he and his network sold nuclear secrets to Iran, North Korea and Libya.

 Given the concerns over the security of Pakistan’s nuclear weapons it could be argued – as the New York Times has done – that there is more at stake in preventing Pakistan’s collapse than there is in stabilising neighbouring Afghanistan, which is now the focus of increased and more vigorous US and Australian long-term military attention.
 Indeed it might also be the case that the key to stabilising Afghanistan is in stabilising Pakistan, where Taliban and al Qaeda leaders have found sanctuary and support.
-South Asia expert Christopher Snedden, senior lecturer in international relations at Victoria’s Deakin University, argues: “The need to strategically deny terrorism has moved beyond Afghanistan with Pakistan now the greater problem.”
+South Asia expert Christopher Snedden, senior lecturer in relations at Victoria’s Deakin University, argues: “The need to strategically deny terrorism has moved beyond Afghanistan with Pakistan now the greater problem.”

 Snedden says there are now unconfirmed reports that al Qaeda terrorist leaders have moved from the border areas of north-west Pakistan to Baluchistan, the arid region on the Iranian plateau between Pakistan, Iran and Afghanistan.
 “Australia should not still be in Afghanistan,” he says.
 “It is an open-ended imbroglio taking place in a distant nation that is strategically unimportant to Australia.”